Centre for Language in Education

 Centre for Learning, Teaching and Technology

-Besides, LTTC administrates a self-assessment questionnaire survey for measuring students' self-perceived achievement on Generic Intended Learning Outcomes (GILOs).
+Besides, LTTC administers a self-assessment questionnaire for measuring students' self-perceived achievement on Generic Intended Learning Outcomes (GILOs).
 Students will receive an individual report which helps them to write reflection and set learning goals through ePortfolios.
 LTTC also provides insights for students to connect GILOs to their learning and teaching.

-The Coding Education Unit of LTTC supports the digital competency development by offering courses, seminars, workshops and other learning and teaching activities on coding, 3D printing, STEM/STEAM education, robotic education, literacy of Artificial Intelligence (AI) and more.
-To provide quality environment for students to learn and create, the laboratories are well-equipped with various digital devices.
+The Coding Education Unit of LTTC supports the digital competency development by offering courses, seminars, workshops and other learning and teaching activities on coding, 3D printing, STEM/STEAM education, robotics education, literacy of Artificial Intelligence (AI) and more.
+To provide quality environment for students to learn and create, the laboratories are well-equipped with various mobile digital devices and 3D printers.

 Computing and Multimedia Facilities